Important information relating to processes, checklists and documents to ensure we fully comply with recent changes.

 Submitting the Notice of Embedded Network Establishment (Part A)

-We have reviewed and revised our internal processes, checklists and documents to ensure we are fully complying with the changes arising from the Metering Competition Rule Change, Embedded Network Rule change, AER EENSP Guideline, and the Victorian Government’s Order in Council.
+We have reviewed and revised our internal processes, checklists and documents to ensure we fully comply with the changes arising from the Metering Competition Rule Change, Embedded Network Rule change, AER EENSP Guideline, and the Victorian Government’s Order in Council.

 It also ensures each ENO is communicating with us in the same standard way and that any missing information is easily identified and followed up through request, and that each Embedded Network establishment project is following a consistent process within our business to ensure its timely progress and completion.